This delicious baklava recipe was submitted to us by Farhood Zafari from iranchef.

 Farhood has submitted several really delicious recipes to the site.
 This one is for that Middle Eastern favorite dessert, sweet with honey, nuts and cinnamon.

-- 1 pound of chopped nuts (almonds, walnuts, or pistachios are best, or use a combination of them)
+- 1 pound chopped nuts, almonds, walnuts, or pistachios are best, or use a combination of them

 - 1 cinnamon stick

 - Lightly grease a 9"x13" pan and set the oven to 350°F.

 - Thaw the phyllo dough according to manufacturer's directions (this may take overnight).
 When thawed, roll out the dough and cut the dough in half so the sheets will fit in the pan.
 Cover the phyllo dough with a damp towel to keep it from drying out.

 - Process the nuts in a food processor or blender until they are in small, even sized pieces.
 Combine them the with sugar, cinnamon, and cloves.
 In a separate bowl, melt the butter in the microwave.